caiopetruccirosa/2024-brazilian-icpc-summer-school/README.md

-# 2024-brazilian-icpc-summer-school
+# Brazilian ICPC Summer School 2024 Notes

-This repository contains some notes and solutions for contests solved during the 2024 Brazilian ICPC Summer School.
+This repository contains some notes and solutions for contests solved during the Brazilian ICPC Summer School 2024.